 All:

-Ahhhhh....can one imagine the life of a Squash Pro?
+Ahhhhh....can you try to imagine the life of a Squash Pro?
 Playing for a living and not only that, getting PAID to play a game for a living.
-For many, savoring a life of adventure and dedication by belonging to this world of competition, as I did, would fulfill a dream.
+For many, having a life of adventure by pursuing this world of competition would fulfill a dream.

-However, after circling the block more than a few times, I can certainly say that being a pro has not been a story book endeavor and that there are quite a few intangibles to consider if you're going to take this leap of faith.
-It’s not a clear and easy decision.
+However, after circling the court more than a few times, I can certainly say that being a pro had not been a story book endeavor.
+Becoming a pro comes with a few intangibles It’s not a clear and easy decision.to make.
 It’s not all fun and games.

-An essential trait needed to carve out a life of being a respectable teaching pro is enjoying being with fellow players and by being a receptive leader among them at the same time.
+A few essential traits needs present to carve out a life of being a respectable teaching pro - the enjoyment of being with fellow players and by being a receptive leader among them at the same time.
 It's not a job.
 It's a lifestyle.
-(While being the Pro at the UClub, I made a point to imbue the mult-faceted nature of the game by presenting and sharing it in such a way that it was appealing to beginners and expert players alike. - JL)
+(While being the Pro at the UClub, I made a point of imbuing the mult-faceted nature of the game by presenting and sharing it in such a way that it was appealing to beginners and expert players alike. - JL)

 It's not just about just teaching the game.
 You are a mixture of curator, mentor (blending wisdom with a timely rebuke), orchestrator, cultivator, impresario, designated driver, babysitter, and tour guide - a living cornerstone with a panoramic view who has offerings for both callow beginners as well as gritty, tough-minded players alike.
-Put this all together and a teaching pro is created.
+Put this all together and out pops a teaching pro.
 It’s all about connecting the dots with a personal human touch.

-This skilled specialist has a vision and guiding principal which sets a tone for the members to enjoy - a vibe, an ethos - who serves as an example by imparting a sense of community: imbuing and preserving the culture of this great game.
-In a niche sport like Squash, Pros must be promoters and influencers.
+This skilled specialist has a vision - is a spiritual guide with a guiding principal who sets the tone for the members to enjoy - a vibe, an ethos - who serves as an example by imparting a sense of community: imbuing and preserving the culture of this great game.
+In a niche sport like Squash, pros must be promoters and influencers by providing connection to all corners of the clubhouse.

-The game is an etiquette training ground.
+The game is a training ground for etiquette.
 Really?
 Yes, really.
 Think of the elements of decorum that are encouraged in squash: dress codes, respect for authority, graciousness in winning or in losing, penalties for breaking rules, sportsmanship.

 A Pro is a roving ambassador.
 He’s the selfless one who provides direction and cohesion.
 The Pro makes everyone around him better.